ruthiepina/E-Commerce-Back-End/README.md

 ## Installation

+1. Create repository in GitHub, clone this repo into your local one!

-1. install node.js
+1. Install node.js.

-2. instal mysql 2 package

-3. install sequelize package

-4. install dotenv package
+1. Install npm MySQL 2 package.

+1. Install npm Sequelize package.

+1. Install npm dotenv package.

-5. update .gitignore file as needed
+1. Update your .gitignore file as needed!

 ## Usage

-1. finish installation, connect to mysql database
+1. Once you finish installation instructions, connect to MySQL database (mysql -u root -p).

-2. create database
+2. Once you are connected, create the database (source db/schema.sql;).

-3. exit mysql, seed database tables
+3. Exit mysql, and then seed the database tables (npm run seed OR node seeds/index).

-4. run app with npm start
+4. Now run the app with npm start from your local main branch.

-5. make sure app is connected to db using sequelize
+5. Make sure the app is connected to database using Sequelize.

-6. once connection and database seeded, use insomnia to test routes for GET, POST, PUT, DELETE
+6. Once you are connected and database is seeded, use Insomnia to test routes for GET, POST, PUT, DELETE.

-## Example

 ## Deliverables